Official Government Website

 Woodstove Funding Resources

-DEQ’s woodstove changeout programs provide rebates for homeowners to replace older, more polluting stoves with cleaner-burning EPA-certified woodstoves, inserts, pellet stoves, or natural gas or propane units.
-We sponsor woodstove changeout programs in specific areas throughout the state as funding becomes available.
+DEQ’s woodstove changeout programs provide rebates for homeowners to replace older, inefficient stoves with cleaner-burning EPA-certified woodstoves, inserts, pellet stoves, or natural gas or propane units.
+DEQ sponsors woodstove changeout programs in specific areas throughout the state as funding becomes available.

-We are currently offering five woodstove rebate programs.
+DEQ is currently offering one woodstove rebate program, located in St. Maries, Idaho.
 To receive a rebate, applicants must meet the general requirements listed below, as well as any additional requirements that apply for specific programs.

 General Requirements